Fees and Policies

 - University administrative holidays and UCLA closure days

-- for one staff planning day each quarter
+- for one-two staff planning days each quarter

 - for one day in the fall for incoming ADP student orientation